 When the system's power is on, this LED will light.
-When the system is in the S1 (POS - Power On Suspend) state, it will blink every second.
-When the system is in the S3 (STR - Suspend To RAM) state, it will blink every second.
+When the system is in the SI (POS - Power On Suspend) or S3 (STR - Suspend To RAM) state, it will blink every second.

 If a system did not boot-up and the Power/Standby LED did not light after it was powered-on, it may indicate that the CPU or memory module was not installed properly.
 Please make sure they are properly inserted into their corresponding socket.